stryan/materia/docs/example_repo/README.md

 `components/beszel-agent/MANIFEST.toml`:
 ```
-[defaults]
+[Defaults]
 containerTag = "latest"

 ```

-The `containerTag` variable can also be set in the secrets engine by creating a file `secrets/vault.toml` with the content:
+The `containerTag` variable can also be set in the attributes engine by creating a file `attributes/vault.toml` with the content:
 ```
 [components.beszel-agent]
 containerTag = "latest"